Snowflake-Labs/sfquickstarts/site/sfguides/src/data_app/data_app.md

 ## Create a Service User for the Application

-We will now create a user account separate from your own that uses key-pair authentication.
-The application will run as this user account in order to query Snowflake.
-The account will be setup with limited access.
+You will now create a user account separate from your own that the application will use to query Snowflake.
+In keeping with sound security practices, the account will use key-pair authentication and have limited access in Snowflake.

 ### Create an RSA key for Authentication

-This creates the private and public keys we use to authenticate the service account we will use for Terraform.
+Run the following commands to create a private and public key.
+These keys are necessary to authenticate the service account we will use for Terraform.

 ```Shell
 $ cd ~/.ssh